opstrace/opstrace/docs/guides/administrator/adding-and-managing-tenants.md

-# Tenants Guide
+# Adding and Managing Tenants Guide

-This "tenant" guide will show you how to:
+This guide will show you how to:

 * Add tenants during the initial create operation
 * Add new tenant to a running cluster (with public and private keys)
-* Rate limit that new tenant
 * Delete a tenant

 ## Introduction